mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Ortillery Railgun: Ortillery Railgun: This variation on the standard 50 ton railgun bay is also known as a mass driver.
-It fires larger projectiles at slower speeds that are optimised for smashing planetary targets.
+It fires larger projectiles at slower speeds that are optimized for smashing planetary targets.
 The bay includes space for 10 shots of ammunition.
 A single hit from an

 Torpedo Types: